 Why study at a Liberal Arts University?
 Liberal Education is an approach to learning that empowers individuals and prepares them to deal with complexity, diversity, and change.
 It provides students with broad knowledge of the wider world (e.g. current issues, science and culture) as well as in-depth study in a specific area of interest.
 Theatre in the Liberal Arts is most effectively employed when it is built on a broad base of knowledge that is demonstrated by the ability to explore knowledge in the laboratory of the classroom and learn how to apply it to real-world settings.
 The importance of theatre in society is well documented and understanding the role it plays in society contributes to the development of well-rounded citizens.

 Course Objectives and Goals:

 You will be introduced to the topic of sustainability through lecture and research in order to use it as a lens or filter through which we undertake the acting portion of the class.
 Theatre is a tool that can be used in advocacy for or against an issue or idea.
-Whether or not you are always able to make connections between your creative experiences in the class to sustainability issues, you will be practicing and applying your viewpoint to a current debate as a performing artist/advocate.
-We are approaching the craft as citizens of the world not just as actors in a studio setting.
+Whether or not you are always able to make connections between your creative experiences in the class to sustainability issues, you will be practicing and applying your viewpoint as a performing artist/advocate.
+You are approaching the craft of acting as citizens of the world not just as actors in a studio setting.
 This course is an acting class that will have a very specific framework within which to have freedom to explore.
-The goals below support the pursuit of the artistry of the craft of acting while opening the your awareness to a world view of that craft as it can be viewed and pursued with the topic of sustainability as a foundation for that world view:
+The goals below support the pursuit of the artistry of the craft of acting while opening your awareness to a world view of that craft.

 UNIVERSITY STUDIES PROGRAM (USP)

 The Quest classes are designed to provide a foundation for your education at UW Oshkosh.
-Further information about this cutting edge general education model is available at the University Studies Program website.
+Further information about this cutting edge general education model is available at the UW Oshkosh, University Studies Program website.